shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ## About the Workfiles app

 The Workfiles app governs file management in a Shotgun software integration and controls access to functionality for browsing, opening, and saving work files.
-The **+New Task** button is an action of the Workfiles app and allows a user to add a task to any appropriate phase of the pipeline.
+The **+New Task** button is an action of the Workfiles app that allows a user to add a task without having to go to Shotgun to do so.
 The configuration is broken down into per-environment files.
 This allows you to manage functionality relative to different stages in the pipeline, controlling when a user can create, name and save files, execute tasks, or perform certain functions.
 This is relevant for all the functions in the Workfiles app and it also applies to modifying settings for any app or engine.
 Find more details in the [Advanced Topics](#advanced-topics) at the end of this document.

 ## Getting familiar with the configuration files

 Use the Pipeline Configuration List in Shotgun to locate where the pipeline configuration is stored for the project you’re working with.
-If you know where it’s stored, you can skip to **<a href=”#step5”>Step 5</a>:.
+If you know where it’s stored, you can skip to <a href="#step5">Step 5</a>.

 ## Finding the pipeline configuration

-**Step 1:** Open the **Shotgun Site** that manages the project you will be using for this exercise.
+**Step 1:** Open the **Shotgun site** that manages the project you will be using for this exercise.

-**Step 2:** Access the project from the **Shotgun Site** by selecting it from the **Projects page**.
+**Step 2:** Access the project from the **Shotgun site** by selecting it from the **Projects page**.

 ![Shotgun project](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/1_shotgun_project.png)